 Plan ahead.
 Even though spur of the moment activities/errands can be fun, changes in routine can be difficult for children, especially for toddlers and preschoolers.
 Let them know in advance and include them in the planning as much as possible.
 For longer trips, parents should pack for the youngest children but encourage older children to pack for themselves with suggestions given for appropriate clothing and toys.
 Try to pack as much as you can the day before leaving to minimize stress at the last minute.
 Encourage school-age children to learn about the places you plan to visit including looking at maps, investigating the weather forecast, etc.

 Take precautions to prevent illness.
 Sitting in crowded airports or train stations or even just being closely confined in a car with stops at public places can be sources for many illnesses.
 Frequent, thorough hand-washing when possible or use of hand sanitizers can help minimize the spread of germs.
 Pacifiers, teething rings, or toys that fall on the floor or are handled by others should be washed or cleaned with hand sanitizers frequently.
-Breastfeeding an infant can help prevent illnesses also.

 Travel at night.
 For long car trips some families suggest driving through the night or leaving in the middle of the night hoping the kids will sleep a significant part of the way.